You know something is truly revolutionary when you have no idea exactly where to place it in this library.

 This video was created in one of Einstein's Workshop's stop motion animation classes, by Sophie and Allanna, ages 8 and 9.

 Maker Faire is a series of events originally created by Make magazine to "celebrate arts, crafts, engineering, science projects and the Do-It-Yourself (DIY) mindset".

 Maker Faires happen around the world and bring together an eclectic group of students, makers, dreamers and do'ers.
 A great place to make contacts and get inspired (or inspire others).

-This billboard was photographed in the Silicon Valley.
-Odds are, there are similar resources available in your area.
+This billboard was photographed in Silicon Valley near San Jose, CA. Odds are, there are resources available in your area.

 This is what happens when you take a comic book artist, an inventor, and a toy designer.
 Howtoons' mission is to provide engaging content that teaches kids how to build things, combining instructions with storytelling.
 A great STEM resource.